5 Ways Tech Leaders Adapt to Economics of Software Development in 2025

 • What specific business value will this project bring about — revenue growth, customer retention, or cost savings?

-• What is the real cost per productive engineering month, overhead, ramp-up time, and context switch involved?
+• What is the real cost per productive engineering month, including overhead, ramp-up time, and context switch involved?

 • Can hybrid or nearshore models accomplish the same or greater volume for less overall cost?